 Bilingual Three Kings Day Books for Children (Spanish and English)

-This bilingual book teaches kids all about the significance of Dia de Reyes, focusing on the celebration of the holiday.
-It includes an explanation for the traditions surrounding Three Kings Day and the meaning of gold, frankincense, and myrrh.
+This bilingual book teaches kids about the significance of Dia de Reyes, focusing on celebrating the holiday.
+It includes an explanation of Three Kings Day traditions and the meaning of gold, frankincense, and myrrh.
 This book also contains songs, puzzles, and coloring pages!